parasxos/atlas-nsw-vmmBoards-firmware/README.md

 Then adding the ssh key:

-$ ssh-add ~/../../"KEY LOCATION"
+$ ssh-add ~/../../"<KEY LOCATION>"

-Where "KEY LOCATION>"is the location where the key was saved in step 2.
+Where "<KEY LOCATION>"is the location where the key was saved in step 2.
 And finally one must open the ~/.ssh/id_rsa.pub and copy the contents of the file.